sankalp1999/Image_Captioning_Without_Attention/README.md

 Here, you can see the model can't identify the cat.

 ![test2.jpg](examples/test2.jpg)
-It can identify the boat and people.
+It can identify the boat and people .

 ## References